cmj1904/Charles-Merrill-Johnson/README.md

-Hello 👋 thank you for stopping by!
+Hello There!👋 I'm Charles thank you for stopping by!
 I am Full Stack Web Developer I have experince in various sectors of IT sort of a "jack of all trades" if you will.
 Please feel free to message me I am always open to new adventures.